trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

       :doc:`/sql/create-table`, :doc:`/sql/insert`, or :doc:`/sql/delete` are
       allowed.
   * - ``FILE``
-    - Authorization checks are enforced using a configuration file whose path is specified in the ``security.config-file`` catalog configuration property.
-See :ref:`hive-file-based-authorization` for information on the authorzation configuration file.
+    - Authorization checks are enforced using a catalog-level access control configuration file whose path is specified in the ``security.config-file`` catalog configuration property.
+See :ref:`catalog-file-based-access-control` for information on the authorzation configuration file.

 .. _iceberg-sql-support: